vertica/spark-connector/examples/README.md

 ## Running Example Application in Spark Cluster

-Note: this method is required for the S3-example.
+Note: this method is required for the S3-example and PySpark example.

 In the example's root directory (spark-connector/examples/[EXAMPLE]) , run `sbt assembly`:
 ```